hibbitts-design/docsify-this/docs/README.md

 To render the Markdown file **[introduction.md](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/blob/main/docs/introduction.md)** as a standalone page with the Docsify Sidebar, the URL would be:
 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-publishing-starter-kit/main/docs&homepage=introduction.md&sidebar=true

+**Multiple Page Examples**
+To render a set of Markdown files (located in the same GitHub repository) as a standalone Website, the URL for the would be: https://docsify-this.net/?basePath=https://raw.githubusercontent.com/nicolas-van/easy-markdown-to-github-pages/master

+To render a set of Markdown files (located in the same GitHub repository) as a standalone Website with each page having it's own table of contents, the URL for the site would be: https://docsify-this.net/?basePath=https://raw.githubusercontent.com/nicolas-van/easy-markdown-to-github-pages/master&toc=true

+To render a set of Markdown files (located in the same GitHub repository) as a standalone Website with each page having it's own table of contents and an "Edit this Page" link, the URL for the site would be: https://docsify-this.net/?basePath=https://raw.githubusercontent.com/nicolas-van/easy-markdown-to-github-pages/master&toc=true&editThisPageLink=https://github.com/nicolas-van/easy-markdown-to-github-pages/blob/master/README.md

+To render a set of Markdown files (located in the same GitHub repository) as a standalone Website with each page having it's own table of contents, the URL for the site would be: https://docsify-this.net/?basePath=https://raw.githubusercontent.com/nicolas-van/easy-markdown-to-github-pages/master&toc=true

+To render a set of Markdown files (located in the same GitHub repository) as a standalone Website with each page having it's own Docsify Sidebar, the URL would be for the site's homepage: https://docsify-this.net/?basePath=https://raw.githubusercontent.com/nicolas-van/easy-markdown-to-github-pages/master&sidebar=true

 _TIP: If not a README.md file, the filename will also need to be passed using the **homepage** URL parameter._